Best Places to Go in Guatemala

 Quetzaltenango, better known as Xela, is a large city in Guatemala’s Western Highlands.

-Located four to five hours from the capital and Antigua, this city is not on the itinerary for most travelers in Guatemala.
-However, if you have plenty of time and aren’t in a rush (or if you want to improve your Spanish skills!)
+Located four to five hours from the capital and Antigua, Xela is not on the itinerary for most travelers but it is one of the most incredible places to go in Guatemala.
+If you have plenty of time and aren’t in a rush (or if you want to improve your Spanish skills!)
 I highly recommend visiting Xela.

 Aside from Antigua and Lake Atitlan, Xela is a place where you can learn Spanish in Guatemala.

-There are plenty of Spanish schools to choose from and they are CHEAP compared to the already affordable prices of Spanish schools in Antigua and Lake Atitlan.
+There are plenty of Spanish language schools to choose from.
+They are also very CHEAP compared to the already affordable price of learning Spanish in Antigua and Lake Atitlan.

-Xela is also located close to the Fuentes Georginas hot springs, and several volcanoes you can hike (including Tajumulco, the tallest volcano in Central America!)
+Xela is also located close to the Fuentes Georginas hot springs and several volcanoes you can hike—including Tajumulco, the tallest volcano in Central America, and Chicabal, which has a lake in the volcano’s crater!

-The best stay to stay in Xela is Mucha Arte Hostal.
+The best stay to stay in Xela is Hotel Muchá.
 I spent two weeks there and loved it!

 8. El Paredon